flythereddflagg/flythereddflagg.github.io/python_book/docs/02-Getting-Started.md

 **Note:** If you want to get the 64-bit version or do any custom installation then I'm going to assume you know what you are doing and this tutorial is not necessary for you.
 If you don't know what any of that means then just do as it says above and you will be fine.

-Once the installation finishes, open your terminal or Windows PowerShell and type in `Python` into the prompt and press Enter.
+Once the installation finishes, open your terminal or Windows PowerShell (press the windows key on your keyboard and type "powershell" then select Windows PowerShell from the list that pops up) and type in `python` into the prompt and press Enter.
 You should see something like:

 ![Python_terminal](./media/python_terminal.JPG)